Volkswagen Transporter

-The Volkswagen Transporter, based on the Volkswagen Group's T platform, now in its seventh generation, refers to a series of vans produced for over 70 years and marketed worldwide.
+The Volkswagen Transporter, (formerly based on the Volkswagen Group's T platform), now in its seventh generation using a platform shared with Ford, refers to a series of vans produced for over 70 years and marketed worldwide.

-The T series is now considered an official Volkswagen Group automotive platform. and generations are sequentially named T1, T2, T3, T4, T5, T6 and T7.
+The T series was considered an official Volkswagen Group automotive platform. and generations are sequentially named T1, T2, T3, T4, T5, T6 and T7.
 Pre-dating the T platform designations, the first three generations were named Type 2, indicating their relative position to the Type 1, or Beetle.
 As part of the T platform, the first three generations are retroactively named T1, T2 and T3.

 The Transporter is the best-selling van in history with over 12 million units sold worldwide, and it comprises a gamut of variants including vans, minivans / minibuses, campervans, and chassis cab and pickup trucks.
 Competitors include the Ford Transit, Toyota HiAce and Mercedes-Benz Vito.

 Type 2

 T1 (1950)

 Initially derived from the Volkswagen Type 1 (Volkswagen Beetle), the Volkswagen Type 2 (T1) was the first generation of Volkswagen's Transporter family.